 Any effective fundraising campaign starts with a strong internal data and analytics database.
 Most organizations use a robust constituent relationship management system (CRM) to track donor data and leverage personalized audience insights.

 That said, CRMs can be complicated and require training to master.
-To get on the right track quickly, consider reaching out to a fundraising CRM and data analytics consultant to help clean up your internal database and revitalize your analytics approach.
+To get on the right track quickly, consider hiring a fundraising CRM and data analytics consultant to help clean up your internal database and revitalize your analytics approach.

 For example, the fundraising consultants at BWF worked with University Hospitals to help the organization develop an internal analytics program.
 BWF conducted the following tasks to provide a 360-degree assessment of the organization’s current analytics approach: